EmCat2000/manual/12-user-interface-elements/index.md

 You don’t want this on except when you’re actively debugging, because even the fastest setting of the slider is still slowed a lot.

-Log pen vectors<span id="logpenvectors" class="anchor"></span> tells
-[Snap]{.snap} to remember lines drawn by sprites as exact vectors, rather than remember only the pixels that the drawing leaves on the stage.
-This remembered vector picture can be used in two ways: First, right-clicking on a pen trails block gives an option to relabel it into a pen vectors block which, when run, reports the logged lines as a vector (svg) costume.
-Second, right-clicking on the stage when there are logged vectors shows an extra option, svg…, that exports a picture of the stage in vector format.
-Only lines are logged, not color regions made with the fill block.
+`Log pen vectors` tells [Snap]{.snap} to remember lines drawn by sprites as exact vectors, rather than remember only the pixels that the drawing leaves on the stage.
+This remembered vector picture can be used in two ways: First, right-clicking on a `pen trails` block gives an option to relabel it into a pen vectors block which, when run, reports the logged lines as a vector (svg) costume.
+Second, right-clicking on the stage when there are logged vectors shows an extra option, `svg…`, that exports a picture of the stage in vector format.
+Only lines are logged, not color regions made with the fill block. {#para-log-pen-vectors}

 The next group of four are user preference options, preserved when you load a new project.
 Long form input dialog\index{Long form input dialog